 Workout DVD’s and online programmes

 - Another programme that you know I recommend and even do at the moment is PIIT28.
-You can see my previous experience in this blog post and you can go get it here.
+You can see my previous experience in this blog post, and you can get it here.
 The benefit of PIIT is that you don’t have to buy a DVD, everything is online.
 And you only exercise 28 minutes a day, for less than a month.

 - Broga is a good example of a hard-core workout.
 Combining yoga, cardio and strength, it’s a really good challenge if you’re already somehow fit.

 My progress with PIIT28 – You can get it here

 It seems like there’s an app for everything these days, and fitness is no exception.
 There are hundreds of free exercise apps that can help you design workouts to do at home.
 There are some apps, like 7-minute workout, which are based on fitting a workout into your busy schedule, so there’s no excuse to skip your workouts.
 Most of these apps include diet planners as well, so if you are struggling with your eating plan, you can incorporate it into your new workout routine.

 You could also look up workout celebrities online.
 They often post helpful tips, workouts and recipes that you can use yourself.

 Use Home Exercise Equipment

 If the workout DVD’s aren’t quite enough for you, you can get the gym experience at home for a lot less money.
 Using home gym equipment, you can do the exercise that you would normally do at the gym without having to pay out for an expensive membership.
 A punching bag is great for intensive cardio, and a rowing machine is good for overall muscle toning.
 A pull-up bar is a great piece of equipment if you don’t have that much space, all you need is a doorway to get going.